koiusa/AvatarLiveLink/README.md

 ## <u>OverView</u>
 This is UE project template using LiveLink and UltraLeap.
 This Project is Face-tracking and hand-tracking the VRM model character.
-However, HandTracking is a work in progress.

 ## <u>Future outlook</u>
 [milestone](https://github.com/koiusa/AvatarLiveLink/milestone/1)